nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/Browsers.md

 ## Perform configuration changes

-Some browsers have additional configuration settings that may protect against exploitation of Spectre.
+Chromium-based browsers have additional configuration settings that may protect against exploitation of Spectre.

 ### Chrome